-Zoo's famous elephant family is set to take part in annual Squishing of the Squash
+Asian elephant family takes part in the Oregon Zoo’s annual Squishing of the Squash

-Visitors can see some of the world's largest land animals demolish one of the area's largest pumpkins at 10:30 a.m.
-Friday, Oct.
-30, during the Oregon Zoo's annual Squishing of the Squash.
+Some of the world’s largest land animals demolished some of the area’s largest pumpkins today, during the Oregon Zoo’s 23rd annual Squishing of the Squash.

 With physical distancing requirements and restrictions on large gatherings in place, the zoo wasn’t able to hold a public event this year, but the elephants still had fun, doing all their stomping and chomping this morning before the zoo opened.